erik73/hassio-addons/influxdb3/DOCS.md

 - influxd_log_level : you can set up a separate loglevel for the influxd service. thats because the service supports less options as log_level and they are named different
+- show_api_keys : If enabled, the Token/key will be shown in the app log when started.

 ## Known issues and limitations